 Employee engagement is increasingly important to organizations.
 When the workforce understands the bigger operational picture, they are more willing to take ownership.

-Jeff McClean, Aviation Director of Maintenance with Procter & Gamble, noted that he has seen a new level of engagement across his department with help from electronic maintenance, inventory and compliance applications, adding, “We’ve found that technology is helping every individual feel like they’re part of the larger operation versus just a cog in the wheel – a critical distinction to the modern workforce.
+Jeff McClean, Aviation Director with Procter & Gamble, noted that he has seen a new level of engagement across his department with help from electronic maintenance, inventory and compliance applications, adding, “We’ve found that technology is helping every individual feel like they’re part of the larger operation versus just a cog in the wheel – a critical distinction to the modern workforce.
 As the next generation of pilots, schedulers and maintenance technicians comes through the system, they expect to have information at their fingertips.
 Technology is a critical aspect of tracking and retaining talent as we evolve.”

 With the right technology, organizations can facilitate proactive versus reactive business environments.
 Key components of a successful solution include ease of use, transparency and mobility.